 It is recommended to complete all continuing education credits 30 days prior to the expiration date of the license.
 This will give the CE provider time to report the successful completion to the department of insurance.
 Your CE courses can be taken at any time within your license term.

 Michigan Insurance License Renewal

-There is no fee to renew your license as long as you keep your continuing education requirements filled.
+The education provider will report your course completion to the Michigan DIFS.
+There is no fee to renew your license as long as you meet your CE credits updated every two years.

 Michigan Insurance License Lookup